 - Use the “Navigation” menu on the left of the page to help keep track of where you are in the application.

-- When you reach Step 4: “Vacancy Desired,” Click the box under the Student Teacher header, labeled “JobID 6403 Student Teacher.”
-(This box may already be checked for you).
+- When you reach Step 4: “Vacancy Desired,” Click the box under the Student Teacher header, labeled “Observations, Practicums, Internships, Supervised Clinical Practices, and Student Teaching in the KPBSD” (This box may already be checked for you).

 - When you reach Step 5: “Position Desired,” skip this page by clicking the “Next Page” button.
 You should not be applying for any jobs since you are a student teacher/intern.